rovaja/Home-Credit-Group-analysis/README.md

    - External sources (possibly indicating credit score) also play a significant role in prediction.

 3. **Model Performance:**
-   - The chosen model, a CatBoost classifier with feature selection, achieved a good performance with an area under the ROC curve (AUC) of 0.794.
+   - The chosen model, a CatBoost classifier with feature selection, achieved a good performance with the ROC AUC of 0.794.
    - The model's primary objective is to minimize false negatives (risky applicants classified as not risky), with a threshold set at 0.4.

 4. **Model Interpretability:**